dhonaobina/Quiz-App/README.md

 ## Features
 - Hamburger button
 - Login Form
-- Audio can be played by users choice
+- Audio can be played by user's choice
 - Start, Next & Restart button has click sound
 - Color turns green and red when answered
 - Social Media Links